Namdapha flying squirrel: Description

 The Namdapha flying squirrel has reddish, grizzled fur with white above and a pale grey crown; its patagium is orangish and its underparts are white.
 Its cheek teeth are simple, and its incisors are unpigmented.
 Septae are multiple in auditory bullae and sometimes honeycomb-shaped with 10 to 12 cells in it.
 It measures 40.5 cm from head-to-vent and has a 60 cm long tail.
 The hindfoot is 7.8 cm, and the ear is 4.6 cm long.

 Taxonomy

-The Namdapha flying squirrel first described in 1981, based on a single zoological specimen collected in Namdapha National Park.
+The Namdapha flying squirrel was first described in 1981, based on a single zoological specimen collected in Namdapha National Park.
 Its scientific name commemorates Biswamoy Biswas, director of the Zoological Survey of India.
 It was the first member of the genus Biswamoyopterus; in 2013, the Laotian giant flying squirrel (Biswamoyopterus laoensis) was described.
 In 2018, a new flying squirrel, the Mount Gaoligong flying squirrel (Biswamoyopterus gaoligongensis) was discovered in China.